Spring Boot Method Security with SAPL

 }

 The application domain is complete, and you can test the application.
-Build it with mvn clean install and then run it by executing mvn spring-boot:run on the command line or use the matching tools in your IDE.
+Build it with mvn clean install, then run it with mvn spring-boot:run on the command line or with a run configuration in your IDE.

 After the application starts, go to http://localhost:8080/api/books.
-The browser will forward you to the login page.
+The browser redirects you to the login page.
 Use one of the users above to log in.
 You should see a list of all books:

 [